pforret/jekyll.forret.com/_posts/2000-2009/2006/2006-01-09-geek-love-checklist.md

 > 10) Did I mention he can fix your computer ???
 > (for details, check [maryamie](http://spaces.msn.com/members/maryamie/Blog/cns%211pJf1AP0KsxqptNL0A6dlsgA%21848.entry))

-Let's say I score a 8/10 on this one.
+Let's say I score an 8/10 on this one.

 <!--more-->